 The 2030 Agenda for Sustainable Development, and its 17 Sustainable Development Goals (SDGs), is a shared, universal call-to-action for all countries to ensure that no one is left behind.
 Partnership is the foundation for success; collaboration and support between the private sector, governments at all levels, and civil society are essential to understand and act on development shortfalls.
-Through strengthened cooperation, we will find comprehensive and fair paths to progress that can end poverty in all its forms.

 “To achieve the SDGs, we must step out of our silos and work together across disciplines.
 My work at UNU bridges the divide between science and policy.
 Strong research can, and should, inform decision-making at all levels.”

 The Dresden Nexus Conference is a biennial event that focuses on advancing the global sustainable development agenda by bringing actors together to collaborate on the Nexus Approach to resource management.
 The next conference is slated for 2019.

 The 17 Sustainable Development Goals can only be reached if they inspire effective efforts to achieve them.
 This project directly addresses the policymaking process needed to support the successful achievement of the SDGs.

 Developing countries increasingly seek to raise domestic revenue through taxation.
 But one hurdle to this is that consistent data on revenues across and within countries has not previously been available.
 The Government Revenue Dataset remedies this by providing a one-stop comprehensive source on taxation around the world, offering the opportunity for national and international policymakers to take a hard look at revenue systems.